sheltermanager/asm3/src/static/pages/manual/_sources/options.rst.txt

   adopted/unneutered animal alerts on the home page and emblems will only be shown for these species of animals (by default, dogs and cats)

+* Show an alert when these species of animals do not have a rabies vaccination:
+  The alert for animals without a rabies vaccination will only be shown for these species (by default dogs)

+* Show an alert when these species of animals do not have a vaccination of any
+  type: The alert for animals that have never been vaccinated will only be shown for these species (by default dogs and cats)

 Insurance
 ---------